Board of Directors

 Sean Estrada is Head of Industry Security Engagement, where he is responsible for driving Amazon’s engagement with security standards organizations and alliances.
 As a member of the Information Security team, he is an internal subject matter expert and leader in payment security risk and controls, and security’s liaison to legal and public policy teams across Amazon.
 Prior to joining Amazon, he worked for American Express as a founding member of the PCI Security Standards Council, advocating for a risk-based approach to securing payments.
 Sean holds a Bachelor’s Degree in Accounting Information Systems from the University of Southern California, and is a certified information systems security professional (CISSP) and certified information systems auditor (CISA).

-Alain Martin is Vice President, Strategic Partnerships and represents Gemalto with international organisations such as Visa or MasterCard, FIDO and European bodies in the scope of the PSD2 regulation.
-Prior to this, he was responsible for the portfolio of mobile financial services products, addressing the mobile payment needs of banks, mobile operators and transport operators.
-He was for eight years regional manager for Gemalto’s POS terminal division in charge of sales, services and customer support as well as local product customization, across the Europe, Middle East and Africa region.
-Overall, Mr Martin has 29 years of experience in the payment industry, 3 of which spent in the USA, primarily on the introduction of smart cards for electronic purse programs.
+Alain Martin is in charge of consulting services for payment systems and also represents Thales with the FIDO Alliance and the Smart Payment Association.
+Prior to this, he was in charge of strategic partnerships, liaising in particular with Visa and Mastercard.
+He was responsible for the portfolio of mobile financial services products, addressing the mobile payment needs of banks, mobile operators and transport operators.
+He was for eight years regional managing director for Gemalto’s POS terminal division in the Europe, Middle East and Africa region.
+Overall, Mr. Martin has 30 years of experience in the payment industry, 4 of which were spent in the USA, primarily on the introduction of smart cards for electronic purse programs.
 He holds a Master’s Degree in Electrical Engineering from Institut National des Sciences Appliquées in Lyon, France.

 Distinguished Engineer, Executive Director of Software & Systems Security, Lenovo